 - Church at Home

 By Christopher Wells, Director of Music & Organist

-Last Monday and Tuesday, I traveled to see and hear the new organ for St. Dunstan’s Chapel, in process at the factory of Casavant Frères in Saint-Hyacinthe, Québec.
+Earlier this month, I traveled to see and hear the new organ for St. Dunstan’s Chapel, in process at the factory of Casavant Frères in Saint-Hyacinthe, Québec.
 The final steps in the organ’s installation can occur only on site in Christ Church, so the organ was not quite complete.
 However, it was far enough along that we could inspect and play it in a preliminary fashion.
 Joining me on this trip was my colleague Nathan Costa and two project angels, Linda Jacob and Jennifer Umphress.
 Our Boston-based project adviser, Jonathan Ambrosino, drove up to join us.

 The purpose of this trip was twofold: 1) acting as an owner representative, on behalf of Christ Church, I wanted to be sure the instrument met the terms of our contract; and 2) showing respect, consideration, and encouragement for the artisans who have labored for over a year to create this unique piece of art.
 Although aided by machine tools and computer design, organ-building remains a hand-craft discipline, in which construction, art, and music intersect, hopefully, to create a lasting and beautiful instrument.